culture/SHIFT: Nil by Mouth, Culture & Sustainable Food Production

 Areas for development identified in the project report included:

-CCS is addressing this inventory gap more widely to disseminate high quality examples of arts and sustainability collaborations such as Nil by Mouth, with the aim of spreading the learning from successful collaborations to wider arts and sustainability networks to help inform future work in this area.
+Creative Carbon Scotland is addressing this inventory gap more widely to disseminate high quality examples of arts and sustainability collaborations such as Nil by Mouth, with the aim of spreading the learning from successful collaborations to wider arts and sustainability networks to help inform future work in this area.

 Nil by Mouth was supported by the following funders and partners: